jackjoe/logger_loki_backend/README.md

 ### Elixir Project

-Loki Logger's behavior is controlled using the application configuration environment:
+The behavior is controlled using the application configuration environment:

 - **loki_host** : the hostname of the syslog server e.g. http://localhost:3100
+- **loki_path** : the path to push to e.g. /api/v1/push
 - **loki_labels** : the Loki log labels used to select the log stream in e.g. Grafana
 - **loki_scope_org_id**: optional tenant ID for multitenancy.
 Currently not (yet?) supported in Grafana when enforced with `auth_enabled: true` in Loki config
 - **level**: logging threshold.
 Messages "above" this threshold will be discarded.
 The supported levels, ordered by precedence are :debug, :info, :warn, :error.